Volkswagen Golf vs. Subaru Impreza | Norm Reeves Volkswagen

 The cabin of the 2016 Volkswagen Golf includes a variety of upscale materials and soft-touch surfaces, improving the hatchback’s overall sense of style and luxury.
 Coming standard with durable cloth upholstery, the front seats offer supportive comfort, especially during long drives.
 The spacious second row, with its 38.1 inches of headroom and 35.6 inches of legroom, is roomy enough for adult passengers.

 In terms of cargo room, the 2016 Volkswagen Golf has 52.7 cubic feet of space behind the first row and 22.8 cubic feet behind the second row, so you’ll still have plenty of room for your things even when transporting five passengers.

 The interior of the 2016 Subaru Impreza is also quite comfortable, though not nearly as spacious as the Volkswagen Golf.
-Second row headroom in the Impreza is limited to 37.7 inches and rear legroom has been cut down to 35.4 inches.
+The second-row headroom in the Impreza is limited to 37.7 inches and the rear legroom has been cut down to 35.4 inches.